qq-dai/DefectiveClique/README.md

-# DefectiveClique
+# Maximal Defective Clique Enumeration
-The algorithms for enumerating all maximal s-defective cliques
+The source code and an anonymous version containing all proofs.